TD-English-Learning-Community/common-expressions/files/find-some-behavior-or-a-bug.md

 Hi team, I noticed that the test for XXX is currently failed because ... , Is there anyone could fix it please ?

 Hi team, I was doing some testing in PDV environment and currently the ... breaks.
 Is this something that will be fixed soon ?
 Also as an FYI i am currently working on a card to ...

+Morning peeps.
+PDV is not working as expected. is anyone looking into this?

+Hi devs, has anyone encountered the bug...

+## 发现报错寻求帮助

+- Hi friends, does anyone know why we got this error when run `npm install` for XXX repo?
+  - pull the latest from main, bump your branch if you need to and use `yarn install` - let me know how you go.